 The test undertaken to achieve these gardes involve the application of additional forces to the door furniture in order to simulate the conditions of use likely to be experienced in the field.

-Note: grade 1 classification means only that the furniture has been designed for use on fire /smoke control doors; the actual fire Performance achieved (e.g. fire integrity of 30 minutes on a partiall glazed timber door etc .)wil be contained in a separate fire test report .
+Note: grade 1 classification means only that the furniture has been designed for use on fire /smoke control doors; the actual fire Performance achieved (E.g. fire integrity of 30 minutes on a partiall glazed timber door etc .)will be contained in a separate fire test report .

-Very High Resistance - recommended for use in exposed marine atmosphere or very pooluted industrial environments.
+Extremely High Resistance (240h salt spray test)- recommended for use in exposed marine atmosphere or very pooluted industrial environments.

 Note: Products intended to devlop a natural patina(such as bronze or brass)are not required to comply with any requirements.